FREE MCAT PRACTICE TEST

-The MCAT is a standardized paper and pencil test that is administered 22 times in a year in various MCAT testing centers throughout the world.
-A majority of the MCAT testing centers are located in the US and Canada.
-All details of the MCAT testing centers and MCAT test dates are available at the official web site of MCAT, http://www.aamc.org/students/mcat/start.htm.
-You can register online for the MCAT from this web site.
-The MCAT consists of four sections i.e. the Physical Sciences section, Verbal Reasoning section, Writing Sample section and Biological Sciences section.
+This is a standardized paper and pencil test that is administered 22 times in a year in various testing centers throughout the world.
+A majority of the exam centers are located in the US and Canada.
+All details of the test centers and test dates are available at the official web site of MCAT, http://www.aamc.org/students/mcat/start.htm.
+You can register online for the test from this web site.
+This test consists of four sections i.e. the Physical Sciences section, Verbal Reasoning section, Writing Sample section and Biological Sciences section.
 The Physical Sciences, Verbal Reasoning and Biological Sciences sections consist of questions with multiple choice answers whereas the Writing Sample section will require you to write two essays.

 What is an MCAT Practice Test?

-The format of the MCAT is designed to assess your knowledge in the content tested by the MCAT, in addition to your problem solving skills and writing skills.
+The format of the test is designed to assess your knowledge in the content tested by the MCAT, in addition to your problem solving skills and writing skills.
 These skills cannot be acquired overnight.
 You would have developed these skills while carrying out your undergraduate studies.
 If you find yourself lacking in any of the skills tested by the MCAT then you can improve them only by regular practice.
-This is where an MCAT practice test steps in.
-An MCAT practice test is designed just like the actual MCAT test including the sections and the types of questions specific to the MCAT.
-As the name suggests, the MCAT practice test is meant for carrying out practice of problem solving and writing essays as a part of your MCAT prep.
+This is where a practice test steps in.
+A practice test is designed just like the actual test including the sections and the types of questions specific to the MCAT.
+As the name suggests, the practice test is meant for carrying out practice of problem solving and writing essays as a part of your test preparation.

 What is the utility of a free MCAT practice test?

-The major advantage of taking a free MCAT practice test is that it comes absolutely free of cost.
+The major advantage of taking a free practice test is that it comes absolutely free of cost.
 You can take it as many times as you want.
-You must plan on starting your MCAT prep by taking a free MCAT practice test.
-Choose a free MCAT practice test that evaluates your answers and gives you a score at the end of the test.
-It will be an added advantage if you can lay your hands on a free MCAT practice test that gives you explanations for the answers after you take the test.
+You must plan on starting your test preparation by taking a practice test.
+Choose a practice test that evaluates your answers and gives you a score at the end of the test.
+It will be an added advantage if you can lay your hands on a practice test that gives you explanations for the answers after you take the test.

-Taking an initial free MCAT practice test is a very significant facet of your MCAT prep.
-The results of this free MCAT practice test will help you in identifying your weaknesses and strengths in respect of the content tested by the MCAT.
-The MCAT tests your familiarity of the fundamentals of Physics, Chemistry, Biology and the conventions of standard written English.
+Taking an initial practice test is a very significant facet of your test preparation.
+The results of this practice test will help you in identifying your weaknesses and strengths in respect of the content tested by the MCAT.
+It tests your familiarity of the fundamentals of Physics, Chemistry, Biology and the conventions of standard written English.
 You may not be confident of doing well in any one of these subjects due to lack of understanding of the basic concepts or because you have been out of touch with that particular subject for quite sometime.
-The results of the initial free MCAT practice test will clear your doubts related to your performance in the different sections of the MCAT.
+The results of the initial practice test will clear your doubts related to your performance in the different sections of the MCAT.

-Once you have identified the specific subject areas in which you need to improve, you can work out an MCAT prep plan that allocates time slots for studying different subject areas accordingly.
-You may have to spend more time on reviewing your weak subject areas as compared to the ones in which you were able to do well in your initial free MCAT practice test.
+Once you have identified the specific subject areas in which you need to improve, you can work out a preparation plan that allocates time slots for studying different subject areas accordingly.
+You may have to spend more time on reviewing your weak subject areas as compared to the ones in which you were able to do well in your initial practice test.

-After you have been regularly working on overcoming your weaknesses and further consolidating your strengths you can take another free MCAT practice test.
-Analyze the results of the free MCAT practice test to assess the progress you are making in your MCAT prep.
+After you have been regularly working on overcoming your weaknesses and further consolidating your strengths you can take another practice test.
+Analyze the results of the practice test to assess the progress you are making in your test preparation.
 You should see a definite improvement in your weak subject areas.
-If you do not see any improvement, then it means that you are not applying effort in the right direction or that you are not devoting enough time and dedication for your MCAT prep.
+If you do not see any improvement, then it means that you are not applying effort in the right direction or that you are not devoting enough time and dedication for your preparation.
 Whichever may be the case, you will have to take remedial action before it is too late.
-Remember that once you have registered for the MCAT, you are running against time to prepare yourself for succeeding in the MCAT.
-Therefore, you will have to pay due attention to the weaknesses indicated by the results of each free MCAT practice test that you take.
-Before taking a second free MCAT practice test ensure that the questions contained therein are not repeated especially if the first free MCAT practice test was also from the same source.
+Remember that once you have registered for the MCAT, you are running against time to prepare yourself for succeeding in the test.
+Therefore, you will have to pay due attention to the weaknesses indicated by the results of each practice test that you take.
+Before taking a second practice test ensure that the questions contained therein are not repeated especially if the first practice test was also from the same source.

-Even if you have registered for an MCAT prep course, you may have to take an MCAT practice test before the course commences.
-The results of this initial test help the test prep institute in chalking out an MCAT prep plan suited to your requirements.
-If you are registered with an MCAT prep course, then the curriculum of the MCAT prep course ensures that you take regular MCAT practice tests for effective analysis of your progress.
+Even if you have registered for an MCAT preparatory course, you may have to take a practice test before the course commences.
+The results of this initial test help the institutea preparation plan suited to your requirements.
+If you are registered with a course, then the curriculum of the preparatory course ensures that you take regular practice tests for effective analysis of your progress.
 This analysis will be utilized both by you and your teachers to gauge the improvements that you are making in the process of preparing for the MCAT.